Skip to main content

 • SMO 1: Quality Assurance

-In addition, the ISCP disseminates information on the QA review systems and works with universities by promoting the incorporation of QA topics into the curricula.
-Lastly, the ISCP developed a virtual platform which provides professional accountants with tools to maintain high-quality services and raises awareness of the QA review systems in the jurisdiction.
+In addition, the ISCP reports that it disseminates information on the quality assurance review systems, works with universities to promote relevant topics in accounting curricula, and has developed a virtual platform that provides professional accountants with tools to maintain high-quality services and raises awareness of the quality assurance systems in the jurisdiction.
+Overall, the ISCP has demonstrated sustained efforts to support implementation and ongoing improvement of the quality assurance framework.

 Current Status: Sustain